 Legal Obligations: We must process certain information, for example, on employees, to comply with employment, tax and anti-discrimination legislation.
-As we are registered by the MOJ when compelled to do so, we might share some case file information with them.
+As we are regulated by the Financial Conduct Authority when compelled to do so, we might share some case file information with them.
 We may, if receive a formal lawful request, share your information with official agencies; this would usually be in connection with the prevention or detection of crime.

 Contractual obligations: When you commission us to assist you with a claim, we are entering into a contract to provide that service.
 This is the lawful basis we shall use for processing non-sensitive personal data.

 Defence of a legal claim.
 We may initially process your personal details using your consent, however, should you become a client, or we have given you advice, we will need to retain this information in case of any query or compliant.
 In other words, we would no longer be relying on your consent and you could not ask for all elements of it to be erased.

 Legitimate interests: In order to respond to any requests that you make via our website and to improve the content and function of our website, we analyse use of our site; we rely on our legitimate interests to do this.
 Where you can be identified from this data, you can ask us to delete this information.
 Where we have a pre-existing relationship or you have made and enquiry or purchased goods or services from us, we may continue to advise you of our services via post, telephone or email, although you have a right to ask us to stop at any point.

 We also rely on our legitimate interests to keep the organisation safe by monitoring the contents of PCC emails and what websites staff visit.